justbuchanan/eezybotarm-mk2-software/readme.md

 The arm can be moved in 3 ways:

 * Drag the sliders that represent the three servo positions
-* Use vim commands: h, j, k, l
+* Vim-like keyboard shortcuts: h, j, k, l
 * SpaceNavigator 3d mouse